 It is the most used logo type.
 What is it?
 It’s just the name of the company.
 Why did I say it is the most used?
 This type of logo makes you aware of the name of the company at first sight.
 Perfect for a start-up or business that still strives to make a reputation.

 It works best if the company has a short and attractive name.

 Even if you might think it’s easy to conceive, a logo designer knows it’s not that way.
-The shape, proportion (kerning, tracking), style and colors must match the company’s values and domain.
-This type of logo needs to be built with great care, especially if the firm’s niche, scope of business or activities do not come to mind from reading the business name.
+The shape, proportion (kerning, tracking), style, and colors must match the company’s values and domain.
+This type of logo needs to be built with great care, especially if the firm’s niche, the scope of business, or activities do not come to mind from reading the business name.

-Considering that it is often a type of logo used by companies at the beginning of the road we have to think about the future of the company.
+Considering that it is often a type of logo used by companies at the beginning of the road, we have to think about the company’s future.
 Suddenly the attributes and the way a wordmark logo is built becomes very important.
-It can pave the way in which it can be modified in the future, when the company will need a more complex branding project.
+It can pave the way in which it can be modified in the future when the company will need a more complex branding project.

 Note: to be fair, you should tackle the whole branding subject and the brand identity right from the start;

-Maybe you did not know it was called Submark but you see it daily.
-Icons or app icons like Instagram, Facebook, Linkedin, Google +, Youtbe, etc. are submarks.
-Therefor a sub mark is a sign derived from the company logo.
+Maybe you did not know it was called Submark, but you see it daily.
+Icons or app icons like Instagram, Facebook, Linkedin, Google +, Youtube, etc. are submarks.
+Therefore a sub mark is a sign derived from the company logo.

 Some companies have submarks for each of their services.
-This method assigns a different symbol to each service, but keeps an image of the consistent brand.
-The most known example is GOOGLE – you can look at the Google +, Google maps, Google search and so on.
+This method assigns a different symbol to each service but keeps an image of the consistent brand.
+The most known example is GOOGLE – you can look at Google +, Google Maps, Google search, and so on.

 What does the brandmark include?
-When you hear the brandmark term you can already think of symbols, pictures and icons that varies from a minimalist design to a more complex design.
+When you hear the brandmark term, you can already think of symbols, pictures, and icons that vary from a minimalist design to a more complex design.